 The 9th most popular snorkel dive spot in Maui.

 South of Kihei and Wailea on Maui, the snorkeling at Five Caves is known for its diverse marine life and green sea turtles.
 This snorkeling spot is considered part of the “turtle town” region.
 Many divers consider Five Caves to be one of the best snorkeling dive sites on the island.
 It is best for experienced snorkelers and is definitely not a great place if there is south wave action.
 Keep in mind that the afternoon winds tend to kickup the wave action.
 Also, there is limited parking available, so make sure to arrive early for Five Caves snorkeling.

-Overall, Five Caves is the 10th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
-Several of the better snorkeling spots are nearby Five Caves including Maluaka Beach Park, Waiala Cove, Molokini Crater, Kamaole Beach Park, La Perouse Bay, Polo Beach Park, Keawanaku Beach and .
+Overall, Five Caves is the 9th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
+Several of the better snorkeling spots are nearby Five Caves including Molokini Crater, Maluaka Beach Park, Kanahena Cove, La Perouse Bay, Keawanaku Beach and Makena Landing Park.